aws-samples/sample-health-check-tool-for-msk/README.md

 This sample Python CLI tool demonstrates how to automate operational reviews of Amazon MSK clusters.
 It shows how to:
 - Collect up to 30 days of CloudWatch metrics programmatically
 - Analyze metrics against AWS MSK best practices
-- Generate professional PDF reports with visualizations
+- Generate  PDF reports with visualizations
 - Provide prioritized, actionable recommendations

 The tool is designed to be a starting point for building your own MSK monitoring and reporting solutions.
 You can use it as-is for basic health checks or extend it with additional metrics, custom thresholds, and organization-specific best practices.